$733,000 applied research program will use woodstove ash to help heal Muskoka’s damaged forests and waterways

 “I encourage residents to take part in this project and I look forward to seeing the results of the study.”Norman Miller, MPP for Parry Sound-Muskoka

-The Ontario Trillium Foundation has announced a $733,600 grant to the HATSOFF project, which is coordinated by the Friends of the Muskoka Watershed (FMW).
+The Ontario Trillium Foundation has announced a $733,600 grant to the ASHMuskoka project (initially, HATSOFF – Hauling Ash To Save Our Forests’ Future), which is coordinated by the Friends of the Muskoka Watershed (FMW).
 The project will focus on ways to collect the wood ash, as well as doing field tests to determine exactly how much ash should be spread in different types of forests.
 “This is a great example of how individual community members can work together to make a real difference for our local ecosystem,” said Norman Miller, MPP for Parry Sound-Muskoka.
 “I encourage residents to take part in this project and I look forward to seeing the results of the study.”

 A smaller study, which FMW completed in 2018, confirmed that the ash is not toxic.
 It also determined that many people who heat with wood are willing to donate their ash and have it spread in the forest.
 This next phase of study will begin by recruiting 100 to 200 Muskoka residents who are willing to donate their ash.
 FMW will be partnering with the District Municipality of Muskoka to set up collection sites at waste transfer stations.
 “In the meantime,” said Yan, “if you want to contribute your ash to help save our forest, please stockpile it for now.
 Details on where and how to donate it will be coming early in 2019.”